GRAnimated/Fireboard2/README.md

 ## Support, troubleshooting, etc

 If the error is a 'MySQL Error', to get a detailed report, you need to open config/database.php in a text editor, find `$debugMode = 0;` and replace it with `$debugMode = 1;`.
 This will make the board give you the MySQL error message and the query which went wrong.
-Once you're done troubleshooting your board, it is compulsory that you edit config/database.php back so that `$debugMode` is 0, or errors will be all over the place.
+Once you're done troubleshooting your board, it is recommended that you edit config/database.php back so that `$debugMode` is 0.

 YOU WILL NOT RECEIVE HELP IF YOU HAVEN'T READ THE INSTRUCTIONS WHEN INSTALLING YOUR BOARD.